Open Hours

 Oxford Road is closed for lunch from 1pm to 2pm.

-There are occasions when we need to close our Oxford Road premises due to lack of senior staff.
+There may be occasions when we need to close our Oxford Road premises due to lack of senior staff.

 Patients with appointments at Oxford Road on those dates will be informed.